-Moorambilla Voices in 2017 is about unearthing the stories of our region with “17 Message Sticks: 17 Communities”.
-We’re also immersing ourselves in Gundabooka, near Bourke, in July, to discover, uncover and bring to life the stories and landscape of that region in music, dance and visual art.
-This immersion is facilitated by Phillip Sullivan in partnership with NSW NPWS.
+Moorambilla Voices in 2018 is about unearthing the stories of our region with “18 Message Sticks: 18 Communities”.
+We’re also immersing ourselves at Byrock Waterholes & Brewarrina Fish Traps, in July, to discover, uncover and bring to life the stories and landscape of that region in music, dance and visual art.

-The journey begins with the Artistic and Cultural Immersion, develops through the Baradine Residency Camps and finishes with a flourish at the stunning Gala Concerts in Dubbo Regional Theatre on Saturday September 23.
+The journey begins with the Artistic and Cultural Immersion, develops through the Baradine Residency Camps and finishes with a flourish at the stunning Gala Concerts in Dubbo Regional Theatre on Saturday September 29 and Sunday September 30.